 He stated that by January 2023, six faculties will exchange who will be studying in Nigeria and they will be working on the issue of food safety.

-Earlier, in his address, Dr Mohammed Attanda, the Director and Chief Executive Officer, NIHORT expressed his delight at the visit by the US consulate adding that the institute would be glad to collaborate with the consulate.
+Earlier, in his address, Dr Mohammed Attanda, the Director and Chief Executive Officer of NIHORT, expressed his delight at the US consulate’s visit and added that the institute would be glad to collaborate with it.

-Attanda, however, highlighted areas of possible collaboration having noted the mandate of the institute which is to conduct research into genetic improvement, production of technologies, processing, storage, utilisation and marketing of tropical fruits, vegetables, spices and ornamental plants of nutritional and economic importance.
+Attanda, however, highlighted areas of possible collaboration, having noted the institute’s mandate to conduct research into genetic improvement, technology production, processing, storage, utilisation, and marketing of tropical fruits, vegetables, spices, and ornamental plants of nutritional and economic importance.

-He stated that the institute’s potential included human resources, capacity for the development of organic products and development of value-added products.
+He stated that the institute’s potential included human resources, capacity to develop organic products, and value-added products.

 “On possible areas of collaboration, NIHORT wishes to collaborate with the US on food safety testing.
 The Institute has human resources and some of the equipment and therefore would like to partner with the US on routine testing of food products before export and provision of adequate equipment for the task.